danialrami/echo-bridge-manual/Echo-Bridge.md

 ### Slapback Echo

-Quick, punchy slapback delay with minimal reverb - perfect for rockabilly and country.
+Quick, punchy slapback delay with minimal reverb - perfect for rock and country.

 ```json
 {